Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Indeed, the biggest problem with the film is that, like many American remakes (Wicker Park is one recent example), feels it has to explain too much.
+Indeed, the biggest problem with the film is that, like many American remakes, it feels it has to explain too much.
 We get a helpful little ghost re-enactment of the whole story.
-Horror movies are much more horrifying when they leave the explanation to that part of our imagination where our own deepest fears lie, so each of us can feel personally unsettled right where we live.
+Horror movies are much more horrifying when they leave the explanation to that part of our imagination where our own deepest fears lie, so that each of us can feel personally unsettled right where we live.